 Remember that I said, IPsec configuration on the Paloalto firewall is Tunnel based?
 So we need to configure a Tunnel interface that the Paloalto firewall can use to form the Tunnel.

 Before you create a tunnel interface, it is recommended that you add those tunnels to a specific zone.

 So let’s go ahead and create IPsec zone on both the firewalls.

 Click on Network, Zones and as you can see, I have two zones that I have created already Trusted and Untrusted.

 Click on Add to add a new zone.

 Just give the name, IP-Sec, type Layer3 and click on OK.

-a.
 Create the Tunnel interface.